Lancashire PEEL 2016

-The force deals with 1.3m calls for service and records around 500,000 incidents and over 900,000 crimes per year.
-23% of incidents require an emergency or immediate response.
+The force deals with over 1 million calls for service, records over 500,000 incidents, and deals with over 90,000 crimes per year, with 25% of incidents requiring an emergency or immediate response.

 Lancashire continues to identify cases of violent extremism and remains connected to Prevent activity in communities vulnerable to radicalisation.

-Vulnerability is increasing both in terms of volume and complexity resulting in a 22.2% increase in all sexual offences and 24.3% in child sexual offences.
-Registered sex offenders increase year on year with 1,800 now managed locally.
-The multi-agency safeguarding hub (MASH) receives 43,000 police referrals each year.
+Demands for service have seen an increase in vulnerability, both in terms of volume and complexity, including a 30% increase in all sexual offences, and 37% increase in child sexual offences.
+Registered sex offenders increase year on year with 1,969 now managed locally.
+The multi-agency safeguarding hub received over 52,000 police referrals last year, an increase of 22%.

 Disclaimer: the above statement has been prepared by Lancashire Constabulary.
 The views and information in it are not necessarily those of HMIC.